-She has also written a picture book, being currently illustrated, and is four chapters deep into her children’s fantasy novel.
-(Stay tuned for publishing details as soon as the chaotic dust of business acquisition settles.)
+She has also written a picture book, being currently illustrated, and is almost halfway through her first novel.
+(Stay tuned for publishing details as soon as the chaotic dust of business acquisition and child-rearing settles.)

 When Brandi and Sean are not working, they’re busy raising their 3 daughters Penelope, Charlie and Winnie.
 Family time currently looks like long drives through the countryside, walks on the river trail and visits to their hometown, Newport, Oregon.
 Golf and snowboarding, their two favorite sports, are on the back-burner until their children can handle a golf cart and chair lift.

-Brandi and Sean are ecstatic to be the new owners of Gotta Dance Studio & Company!
+Brandi and Sean are ecstatic to be entering into their third year as new owners of Gotta Dance Studio & Company!

 Brandi Nichols, Owner & Instructor